InnerSourceCommons/InnerSourceLearningPath/trusted-committer-article.md

 expected quality standard themselves.
-We think it can be a worthwhile goal for an InnerSource community to try and distinguish itself from traditional software development projects not just in the way they organize development but also in the quality of the SW they produce, as well.
+We think it can be a worthwhile goal for an InnerSource community to try and distinguish itself from traditional software development projects not just in the way they organize development but also in the quality of the software they produce, as well.
 A high software quality is essential for building trust in an InnerSource community on part of their users and their management and we all know how one bad release can shatter this trust in an instant.